 63% of students said they tell their parents how they are adjusting to college life.

 43% of students said they were extremely concerned about their family back home.

 Researcher Barbara Hofer, in her book The iConnected Parent said many students interviewed for her research describe at least one parent as their “best friend.”
 And Hofer also found that the majority of college students found that they communicated with their parents much more than they had anticipated before they left for college.

 Parents may not even be aware of some of the fondness that students feel for their parents.
 Faculty and staff members often note that students quote their parents.
 “My dad always told me . . .” or “My mom always says . . . ” are not unfamiliar expressions on college campuses.
 Those lessons we spent years trying to instill may be sticking after all.

 College parents need to be careful, of course, that increased closeness doesn’t resemble hovering or the kind of relationship that inhibits increasing responsibility and independence on the part of students.
 Quality trumps quantity.
-And quality sometimes means stepping back to allow your student to handle things – or even fall down and pick herself up.
+And quality sometimes means stepping back to allow your student to handle things – or even fall down and need to get up and start over.
 Parents who do less “caretaking,” even from afar, leave room for more “coaching” and more meaningful conversations with their students.

-The amount of contact matters, and the type of involvement matters, but it looks as though you can anticipate getting to know your student in a new way – and becoming even closer than when she was living under your roof.
+The amount of contact matters, and the type of involvement matters, but it looks as though you can anticipate getting to know your student in a new way – and becoming even closer than when they were living under your roof.